takato7/philosophers-concurrency/README.md

 ## Mandatory vs Bonus

-### Mandatory
+### Mandatory (Threads + Mutexes)

 - POSIX threads
 - Mutex-based synchronization

-### Bonus
+### Bonus (Processes + Semaphores)

-- Processes instead of threads
-- Semaphore-based synchronization

-The bonus implementation explores the difference between:

-- shared-memory concurrency
-- inter-process synchronization
+In the bonus version, philosophers are implemented as independent processes.

+Forks are no longer represented individually.

+Instead, a counting semaphore is used to represent the global availability of resources.

+Behavior:
+- A philosopher must acquire permission from the semaphore before eating
+- The semaphore acts as a global resource controller
+- This eliminates deadlock by design

 ## Key Learnings